 This may be true in Hollywood films, but that's not true.
 In fact, playing too aggressively can be very, very costly.
 Your elevated emotions will cloud your judgment and result in poor decision-making.
 If you want to play aggressively, do it when you know you have the cards and chips to back it up.

 It's true that bluffing helps a poker player win hand but 'serial bluffing?' is dangerous and too predictable.
 Sooner or later players will not take any move seriously and the bluffs backfire.
 Often, bluffing at the wrong time can be a very costly mistake.
 Not only will make you lose a hand and some cash, but people can begin to 'read' you, meaning there are chances of you losing your 'bluffing privileges' forever.

 The truth is, you're not a born pro.
-You become one out of practise.
-So make sure you keep practising and stop believing in such misconceptions that lead you nowhere!
+You become one out of practice.
+So make sure you keep practicing and stop believing in such misconceptions that lead you nowhere!